 - Credit Cards

-There are plenty of motorcycle dealers who offer financing to customers who qualify.
-The interest rates offered through a dealership may be higher than an alternative lending source, so it is wise to investigate your options further before deciding to agree on a dealer’s loan.
+Plenty of motorcycle dealers offer to finance to customers who qualify.
+The interest rates offered through a dealership may be higher than an alternative lending source, so it is wise to further investigate your options before agreeing on a dealer’s loan.

 Manufacturer Financing (OEM)

-OEM (Original Equipment Manufacturers) Financing is where the manufacturer of the motorcycle such as Harley Davidson, Honda, Yamaha, etc offer direct financing on their new models.
+OEM (Original Equipment Manufacturers) Financing is where motorcycle manufacturers such as Harley Davidson, Honda, Yamaha, etc. offer direct financing on their new models.

-This type of financing can be very beneficial if you are purchasing a new motorcycle with a special finance deal attached to it such as a 0% offer, however, in many cases, OEM financing can lead to higher interest rates and is mostly dependant on your current financial status and credit history.
+This type of financing can be very beneficial if you are purchasing a new motorcycle with a special finance deal attached to it such as a 0% offer.
+However, in many cases, OEM financing can lead to higher interest rates and is mostly dependent on your current financial status and credit history.